Epoch-Mengying/Generating-Poetry-with-Chatbot/ChatBot/README.md

 - File -> Open Bot Configuration
 - Select `handling-attachments.bot` file

-# Attachments
+# Input type

-A message exchange between user and bot may contain cards and media attachments, such as images, video, audio, and files.
-The types of attachments that may be sent and received varies by channel.
-Additionally, a bot may also receive file attachments.
+A message exchange between user and bot may contain cards and image attachments.The types of attachments that may be sent and received varies by channel.
+Additionally, a bot may also receive a hyperlink of online image or simply plain text.

+### Image attachments

+### Image hyperlinks

+### Textual strings (in Simplified Chinese)